is0xjh25/bit-track/README.md

 ## Deployment
 - The app is deployed on **[Vercel](https://vercel.com/)**.
 - Visit the website: [BitTrack](https://bit-track.vercel.app/#/signup).
-- Since Supabase only provides SMTP email services for users on the free plan, you can use the shared account for testing purposes.
-However, the password reset functionality will be disabled.
+- Since Supabase’s free plan only supports SMTP email services for project members, you can use the shared account for testing purposes.
+However, the sign up and password reset functionality will be disabled.
-- **Shared Account*:
+- **Shared Account**:
   ```.env
   email=demo@example.com
   password=bittrack